-Dr. Emond is the COO of The Illuminate Group.
+Dr. Emond is a co-founder and the COO of The Illuminate Group.
 Since 2005, he has been the CEO of Blueye, LLC a cold chain technology development company.
 He was a professor in the Packaging Science Program at the University of Florida and the Co-Founder/Director of the UF/IFAS Center for Food Distribution and Retailing from 2004 to 2010.
 He was a research professor and Dean of the College of Technology and Innovation at the University of South Florida Polytechnic from 2010-2012.
 He was the director of cold chain research in the Electro-Optical Systems Laboratory at the Georgia Tech Research Institute from 2012-2015.

 Dr. Emond was the founder of the Food Engineering Program at Laval University and head of the Air Cargo Transportation Research Group from 1992 to 2003.
 He is a founding member of the Global RF Lab Alliance (GRFLA) and a member of the editing board for the International Journal of RF Technologies: Research and Applications.
 He is currently the principal scientific advisor for the Cool Chain Association (CCA).
 Dr. Emond is presently a member of the International Safe Transit Association (ISTA) Thermal Blanket Task Force and Chair of the ISTA 7E Committee.
 For eight years, Dr. Emond was the scientific advisor for perishable and pharmaceutical products with the International Air Transport Association (IATA).